tilde-nlp/tildemt-lo-extension/README.md

 7. The extension will be installed in LibreOffice (see Tools->Extension Manager)
 8. To translate ...
 TODO: describe this.

+## Running extension

+- Plugin will try to authenticate with Translation API using default built-in authentication
+- User can provide custom authentication token to gain access to more and custom resources
+- Plugin stores configuration in `{User home directory}/.tildeConfiguration.json`

 ## Debugging tips and tricks

 * When debugging, if you don't open `Libre Office writer`, just close the `Libre Office` aplication screen, it will cause problems as written below